 An extra benefit of working with an experienced and networked broker is that they may already have a large pool of potential buyers ready and waiting for new opportunities.
 Lastly, a quality broker will know the procedures and necessary forms to protect you during the process.
 An experienced business broker is invaluable when selling or buying a business.

 While hiring a broker is a business engagement, it will be much smoother if someone you like and trust handles the sale.
 A broker should thoroughly explain the process and understand your business.
 We recommend meeting with several business brokers.
 Effective ones will take the time to learn about your business and ask good questions.
 They will also have a good grasp of the market and compile a reasonable valuation.
 Most importantly, they will set realistic expectations.

-When selling a business, there is no time for a stop and go.
+When selling a business, there is no time for a stop-and-go.
 You will want to find someone whom others see as dependable.
-Look for someone who has solid relationships with law firms, accountants, bankers or others in the legal and financial space.
-Gaining referrals in your local area doesn’t take long and will aide in getting the best broker.
+Look for someone who has solid relationships with law firms, accountants, bankers, or others in the legal and financial space.
+Gaining referrals in your local area doesn’t take long and will aid in getting the best broker.
 Hearing first-hand experiences will give you insight into the background, character, and reputation of the business broker.
 This will help narrow your search in finding a dependable business broker.

 Buying or selling a business can be stressful.
 Choosing a quality adviser to help you through the steps is key to a successful transaction.
 From start to close, it is important to understand what your business broker will do for you.
-You should know the costs associated with hiring a broker and conduct a careful evaluation of their track record and success.
+You should know the costs associated with hiring a broker.
+As well as conduct a careful evaluation of their track record and success.

 Peak Business Valuation has dozens of connections with brokers across the country.
 In many instances, we provide valuation services to assist the broker in arriving at a fair market value.
 We often work with buyers of companies who are looking for a second opinion on the value of a business for sale.
 We welcome any questions you have.
 Please reach out by scheduling a free consultation.